shsagir/play-area-sync/docs/_WIP/install-drupal-8.md

 $ git commit -m 'Initial'
 ```

-While the code is being pushed and composer is executed head over to the Dasboard to your App > Domains and set the Root path of your domain(s) to `web`.
-Once the deployment has finished (takes much longer on the first time when all composer packages need to be installed) you can go to `https://your-app.frb.io/`
+While the code is being pushed and Composer is executed head over to the [Dashboard](/dashboard) and go to your App > Domains and set the Root path of your domain(s) to `web`.
+Once the deployment has finished (takes much longer on the first time as all Composer packages need to be installed) you can visit the App URL in your browser: `https://your-app.frb.io/`.